-PLACARDS
+SEATING AND PLACARDS

 A placard with the name of each delegation will be placed at that delegation's seat in each Committee.
 These are the property of AMUN; the placard should not be defaced or removed from the location assigned by the Secretariat or removed from the room.
 Placards of Member States are always placed in alphabetical order, but the exact position of the placards changes at the beginning of each session to ensure equality in seating delegations.
-Observer States are always seated at the end of the Member States.
+Observer States are always seated at the end of the Member States, but will also rotate positions when the room is re-set.
 Representatives are welcome to take their placard with them as a souvenir at the conclusion of the final Committee session of the Conference.